Updated January 2021

 The annual median price rose 8.6% in 2020 over the prior year and is slightly higher than the previous peak of 2018.
 No sign of any impact from the Covid-related restrictions.
 The annual rate of appreciation for San Jose-Cambrian homes has averaged 6.6% per year since 1998 (CAGR).

 Market demand for Cambrian homes is still relative strong.
-The average days on market (red line) has increased, but is still at historic lows.
+The average days on market (red line) remains at historic lows.
 Final sales prices (blue line) are averaging 3% over list, which is lower than the 8% seen in prior years, suggesting fewer competing offers.

 Quarterly Median Prices during the first half are consistent with the prior year.
 Note the strong growth starting in 2012 and the leveling-off starting in Q3 of 2018.